AbnerGitTest/learngit/readme.txt

 Git is free software under the GPL.
 Git modification delet.
 Git Push test.
-Git creating a new branch is quick.
+Git creating a new branch is quick&simple.